 During orientation days, students will be taken by a Student Assistant to the campus book store to purchase textbooks for the term.
 Books are required for the first day of classes.
-Students who have not purchased the required texts for class may be dismissed by their Specialists and not allowed to return until books have been bought.
+Students who have not purchased the required texts for class may be dismissed by their Instructors and not allowed to return until books have been bought.

 Returning or continuing students will receive a book list on the last day of classes (registration and graduation day) prior to the following term.
 Students must have all the required books on the first day of classes.
-Students who have not purchased the required texts for class may be dismissed by their Specialists and not allowed to return until books have been bought.
+Students who have not purchased the required texts for class may be dismissed by their Instructors and not allowed to return until books have been bought.

 University of Colorado Denver

 Academic integrity (honesty) means that cheating or plagiarizing homework, quizzes or exams is not permitted.
 A student must also not help others to cheat or plagiarize.
 In short, do not copy and paste text found on the Internet or any other source into written work without referencing the source.
 All students must write their own assignments.
-Only a Specialist should edit written work.
-If there are any questions or concerns about what constitutes plagiarism, speak to a Specialist or the Director.
+Only an Instructor should edit written work.
+If there are any questions or concerns about what constitutes plagiarism, speak to an Instructor or the Director.
 The Academy follows the university’s Academic Integrity Policy.

 Penalties for Violation

 If a student is caught unintentionally plagiarizing, s/he will be sent to the Director for a verbal warning.
 A second violation (intentionally plagiarizing) will result in the student being placed on Academic Probation.
 A third violation will result in immediate dismissal.
 If a student is caught cheating or intentionally plagiarizing, s/he will immediately be placed on Academic Probation.
 A second violation will result in immediate dismissal.
-If a student feels that s/he has been treated or evaluated unfairly by a Specialist, s/he should speak to the Director.
+If a student feels that s/he has been treated or evaluated unfairly by an Instructor, s/he should speak to the Director.

 Students must attend class for the full 20 hours per week to maintain good standing and remain lawfully in F-1 status.